lennertvhoy/lms-platform/technical_document.md

 We want the AI to act as a content reviewer.
 A good approach is to ask for a structured output, so that it's easier to process.
 For example, ask the model to produce a JSON or Markdown list of findings.
 An example prompt could be:

-**System Message:** *“You are an expert e-learning content editor.
-You will review training content and identify needed updates.”* (This sets the AI role.)
+**System Message:** *"You are an expert e-learning content editor.
+You will review training content and identify needed updates."* (This sets the AI role.)

 **User Prompt Template:**